K-PaaS/application-platform-guide-eng/user_guide/development_application/eclipse_plugin.md

 ### 8.3 Modify dataSource Settings

-Delete the previous dataSource settings and input new setting.
+Delete the previous dataSource settings and input a new setting.

 ```xml
 <cloud:data-source id="dataSource" service-name="serviceInstanceName">